-- 1. Minimize the time required for construction; and - 2.
-Consider other projects in the region and phase, on time, offshore construction to avoid overlapping preemption of fishing grounds.
+- 1. Minimize the time required for construction; and - Consider wher projects in the region and phase, on time, of shore construction to avoid over lapping preemption of fishing grounds.

 Fishing vessel collisions with support boats and offshore facilities, and fishing gear damage from bottom obstacles are expected to increase (cumulative impact).